sez11a/liferay-docs/distribute/publish/articles/01-publishing-your-app/05-managing-your-app.markdown

 ### Editing Your App's Metadata [](id=editing-your-app-details)

-App metadata includes the name, description, icon, screenshots, and other information that you supplied on the first screen during the app creation process.
-To make changes to this content for your app, navigate to *Home* &rarr;
-*Apps* and select the app you wish to edit.
+App metadata includes the name, description, icon, screenshots, and other information that you supplied during the app creation process.
+To make changes to this content for your app, navigate to *Account Home* &rarr; *Apps* and select the app you wish to edit.
 Click the *Edit* button to edit that app.

 This screen shows you what the app looks like on the Marketplace.
 To edit the detail information, click the *Edit* button at the bottom of the preview.
 This